pihart/pokemon/README.md

 On success (team `A`'s win), it will log _and_ append a record to the end of the file `avi.log` (or create it if it does not exist).
 This log will include the current (**not elapsed**) time, the iteration at which the success occurred, and the entire sequence of random numbers in that simulation.
-This is sufficient information to replay the game without loss.
+This is sufficient information to replay the game without loss (see [Playback]).

 **Note:**
 `continueOnSuccess` and `divideProgressLogByInterval` check for JavaScript truthiness.